PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 =============
 Booze is the lifeblood of dwarven society.
 Literally so.
 Dwarfs, unless injured, will prefer to drink booze over water 100% of the time.
-If there is no booze, they will drink water, and that's terrible.
+If there is no booze, they will drink water, and that's terrible - they work slower, and are more prone to murderous tantrums.

-Dwarfs without booze also work slower.
-Like me.

 So what do we do about the dwarf booze demands?
 Simple!
 We build a still!